foobar167/foobar167.github.io/page/chaos-game/readme.md

-### "Chaos game" is a "fractal player" on Javascript.
+### Chaos Game is a "fractal player" on Javascript.

 [Click this link and play "Chaos Game" on your computer](https://foobar167.github.io/page/chaos-game/chaos-game.html)